-Write your primary production total business income shown in the Primary production column at TOTAL BUSINESS INCOME item P8 (a) \$ Write your primary production total business expenses shown at S item P8 (b) \$ Add up the amounts of any deductions for primary production envionmental protection expenses, section 40-880 expenditure, project pool and landcare operations and water facilities and write the total at (c) (C) \$ Add the amount at (b) to the amount at (c) (d) \$ Take the amount at (d) from the amount at (a) (e) \$ Write your primary production income reconciliation adjustment (if any) (f) \$ Write your primary production expense reconciliation adjustment (if any) (g) \$ Your net income or loss from your primary production business - add (e), (f) and (g) (h) \$

-If the amount at (d) is more than the amount at (a), the amount at (e) is a loss.
-If it is, or if you have a negative amount at (f) or (g), the examples below will help you to work out your loss from primary production business.
+Write your primary production total business income shown in the Primary production column at TOTAL BUSINESS INCOME item P8 . (a) \$ Write your primary production total business expenses shown at sitem P8. (b) \$ Add up the amounts of any deductions for primary production environmental protection expenses, section 40-880 expenditure, project pool and landcare operations and water facilities and write the total at (c). (c) \$ Add the amount at (b) to the amount at (c). (d) \$ Take the amount at (d) from the amount at (a). (e) \$ Write your primary production income reconciliation adjustment (if any). (f) \$ Write your primary production expense reconciliation adjustment (if any). (g) \$ Your net income or loss from your primary production business - add (e), (f) and (g). (h) \$ •• NOTE If the amount at (d) is more than the amount at (a), the amount at (e) is a loss.
+If it is, or if y amount at (f) or (a) the examples below will help you to work out your loss from primary •